 The Packard, the most elegant periodical ever published by an automaker, spanned the Packard motorcar’s golden age.
 Dwight Heinmuller of The Packard Club spent many years tracking and scanning the rare copies.
 Saving The Packard for posterity, he is posting high-definition scans on the club website.
-Since that post includes only excerpts of my 1981 history of The Packard, I publish the full text in two parts herein.
+Since his accompanying article includes only excerpts of my 1981 history of The Packard, I publish the full text in two parts herein.
 RML

 1. The Packard: setting the standard, 1910-11